sbstjn/appsync-resolvers/README.md

 ### AppSync Configuration

 Routing is based on a `field` property in your `RequestMappingTemplate`, which can be configured using the AWS Console or CloudFormation as well.
+This approach works fine with the recommended [AWS setup] with multiple custom resolvers and AWS Lambda:

 ```yaml
   AppSyncDataSource: